-As a G Suite administrator, you can set up rules that require outgoing messages be sent with S/MIME encryption.
+As an administrator, you can set up rules that require outgoing messages be sent with S/MIME encryption.

 Set up rules to require S/MIME

-For example, users can intentionally turn encryption off, but you can set up a rule that overrides this action.
-You can also set up rules that ensure messages are encrypted when certain patterns are detected, such as credit card numbers.
+For example, users can choose to turn off encryption, but you can set up a rule to override this action.
+You can also set up rules to encrypt messages that contain content that you define, for example credit card numbers.

 S/MIME signing verifies the sender’s email address

-S/MIME provides a digital signature to confirm that the sender'semail address was actually the email address used to send it.
+S/MIME provides a digital signature that confirms the sender's email address is legitimate.
 Verified email address indicates that the associated email address is validated by a digital signature.